 Among those deaths, a four-year-old boy from Bainbridge died in a rear-end accident in Georgia, as he was a passenger in a 1999 Grand Cherokee that was engulfed in flames.

-The Peachtree City accident attorneys at the Law Offices of Shane Smith are saddened to hear of these needless deaths, and we extend our deepest condolences to the families and friends of those who lost their loved ones in Jeep fires.
+The Peachtree City accident attorneys at Shane Smith Law are saddened to hear of these needless deaths, and we extend our deepest condolences to the families and friends of those who lost their loved ones in Jeep fires.